h2oai/h2ogpt/README.md

 5. Run: `set path=%path%;c:\MinGW\msys\1.0\bin\` to get C++ in path
 6. Download latest nvidia driver for windows
 7. Confirm can run nvidia-smi and see driver version
-8. Install cuda toolkit from conda: `conda install cudatoolkit` as required easily make bitsandbytes work
+8. Install cuda toolkit from conda: `conda install cudatoolkit -c conda-forge` as required easily make bitsandbytes work
 9. Run: `wsl --install`
 8. Now go back to normal [GPU](README.md#gpu-cuda) or [CPU](README.md#cpu) (most general) installation
-   * IMPORTANT: Run `pip install` with `--index-url https://download.pytorch.org/whl/cu117` as in GPU section
+   * IMPORTANT: Run `pip install` with `--extra-index-url https://download.pytorch.org/whl/cu117` as in GPU section
 9. Upgrade to windows GPU version of bitsandbytes if using GPU:

 For GPU support of 4-bit and 8-bit, run: